ripienaar/free-for-dev/README.md

   * [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub... a must see
   * [education.github.com](https://education.github.com/pack) — Collection of free services for students.
 Registration required
   * [Framacloud](https://degooglisons-internet.org/en/list/) — A list of Free/Libre Open Source Software and SaaS by the French non-profit [Framasoft](https://framasoft.org/en/).

+## Test Results Reporting and Test Case Management
+  * [tesults.com](https://www.tesults.com) — No time limit free project available for all but has feature limitations and is intended for evaluation.
+More substantial production use intended free offerings available by email request for Open Source software developers, individuals, educators, and small teams getting started.